New Patients:

-TMJ Therapy Plano, TX
+TMJ Treatment + Therapy

-TMJ THERAPY AT SIGNATURE DENTISTRY
+TMJ THERAPY AT

 Temporomandibular Joint Disorder, more often referred to as TMJ, is a condition that causes chronic or acute inflammation of the temporomandibular joint.
 This joint connects the mandible to the skull, and unbalanced muscles often cause much pain and discomfort.
 The inflammation can result in significant impairment and pain.